steffenmueller4/steffenmueller4.github.io/_posts/2022-12-26-conways-law-or-how-to-think-about-interdependencies.md

 Another architecture proposal considered both teams to stay independent but required to change the overall process of data management.
 So, there were different incentives for the various stakeholders including the main purpose of one team, different architecture proposals with different pros and cons, as well as different consequences to the organizational setup of the architecture proposals.
 So, what architecture—or oranizational setup—should we choose?
-The example will be continued in [this section TODO](#references).

 As the small example above already shows you, there are various interdependencies between organization and software architecture.
 In order to properly think about and manage them, we first need to understand them properly.
 A good start to do so, is to look at [Conway's Law](#conways-law) and the [Inverse Conway Maneuver](#inverse-conway-maneuver).
-Next, we will look at other influence factors such as the incentive structure (see: [this section](#other-incluence-factors)), before we describe a couple of examples from the real world (see: [this section](#real-world-examples)).
+Furthermore, we will look at strategic Domain-driven Design (DDD), before we try to conclude the limitations and things to also look out for.
+Let's start with [Conway's Law](#conways-law) in the next section.

 ## Conway's Law

 Martin Fowler states in {% cite Fowler2022 %} about Conway's Law: "Pretty much all the practitioners I favor in Software Architecture are deeply suspicious of any kind of general law in the field [...]
 But if there is one thing they all agree on, it's the importance and power of Conway's Law.
 Important enough to affect every system I've come across, and powerful enough that you're doomed to defeat if you try to fight it." {% cite Fowler2022 %}

-The basic understanding of the interdependencies between an organization and software architecture was first explained by Melvin Conway in Conway's Law {% cite ConwayUrl2021 %} in 1967.
-Conway stated that any "[...] organization that designs a system (defined broadly) will produce a design whose structure is a copy of the organization's communication structure." {% cite ConwayUrl2021 %}
+In 1967, Melvin Conway stated in Conway's Law {% cite ConwayUrl2021 %} that any "[...] organization that designs a system (defined broadly) will produce a design whose structure is a copy of the organization's communication structure." {% cite ConwayUrl2021 %}
 Furthermore, he concluded that "[...] the interface structure of a software system necessarily will show a congruence with the social structure of the organization that produced it." {% cite ConwayUrl2021 %}
 Other people such as Raymond and Cheatham explained this law more plastically by giving examples based on Conway's Law: ["If you have four groups working on a compiler, you'll get a 4-pass compiler" (Raymond)](http://catb.org/%7Eesr/jargon/html/C/Conways-Law.html) or "If a group of N persons implements a COBOL compiler, there will be N-1 passes.
 Someone in the group has to be the manager."
 (Cheatham)